DonnaT0207/CAB432_Assignment1/A2_response_to_criteria.md

 ### Core - Statelessness

 - **What data is stored within your application that is not stored in cloud data services?:** Only temporary processing state in memory (ffmpeg processes, intermediate tmp files).
-- **Why is this data not considered persistent state?:** These can be recreated from S3 source if lost.
+- **Why is this data not considered persistent state?:** All temporary files can be recreated from S3 source if lost.
-- **How does your application ensure data consistency if the app suddenly stops?:** Persistent data (uploads, metadata, outputs) are always written to S3, RDS, and EFS.
-Restarting with a fresh instance does not lose any data.
+- **How does your application ensure data consistency if the app suddenly stops?:** Persistent data, including uploads, metadata, and final outputs, are always stored in S3, RDS, and optionally EFS.
+Temporary files required during processing are stored in EFS until the task completes; after uploading outputs to cloud storage, EFS is cleared.
+On application restart, any remaining temporary files in EFS or local directories are removed to ensure a clean state.

-In addition, The client can resume operations using dedicated endpoint:
-• /resume/:jobId  allows users to resume transcoding jobs by reprocessing from metadata stored in RDS and source files in S3.
+Users can resume incomplete jobs via the dedicated endpoint /resume/:jobId, which reprocesses tasks using metadata from RDS and source files from S3.
 - **Relevant files:**
     - index.js